 - a large reference section, which includes major commentaries with all key texts always available

 The Library’s strengths are biblical studies, the Holy Spirit and Pentecostalism, and Theology and Church History.
 We are developing an Elim Church/Pentecostal archive, and a specialised research collection.

 Printing and photocopying are also available within the library at a very reasonable cost.

 For any further information about the Regents Library please contact Sally Gibbs, the Librarian at: email@example.com or on 01684 588966.

-The Elim Arts Centre is at the heart of everything creative at Regents Theological College; as a performance space, a place for larger conference audiences, and a lecture theatre for students studying at the College.
+The Arts Centre is centre of everything creative at Regents Theological College; as a performance space, a place for larger conference audiences, for worship and devotions, and as a lecture theatre for students studying at Regents.